 More than Just Facebook: Secondary Social Media Platforms for Veterinary Marketing

 In the ever-changing world of social media and veterinary marketing, it can be tough to get a handle on everything that you need to manage.
 Sure, we’ve all heard of Facebook – but what about all those Twitters and Snapchats?
-There are many more social media platforms than just Facebook, each with their own strengths and weaknesses.
-While these platforms might not have the granular control over ad targeting that Facebook does, they each serve a particular niche and can be great compliment to Facebook, especially when reaching younger demographics.
+There are many more secondary social media platforms than just Facebook, and each has its own strengths and weaknesses.
+While these platforms might not have the granular control over ad targeting that Facebook does, they each serve a particular niche and can be great complement to Facebook, especially when reaching younger demographics.

 Let’s look a bit more closely at three additional social media platforms and how to best use them to reach your intended audience with the content they crave.